-Delaware is home to over 170,000 Medicare beneficiaries.
-Medicare plans offer residents the same great coverage that supplements do in every other state.
-You can choose from among the 10 standardized plans.
-The coverage works alongside your Original Medicare coverage and leaves you with little out of pocket.
+Delaware is home to over 200,000 Medicare beneficiaries.
+Delaware Medicare plans offer residents the same great coverage that supplements do in nearly every other state.
+You can choose from 10 standardized plans as of 2019.
+The coverage works alongside your Original Medicare coverage and leaves you with little to no out of pocket cost.

 Delaware Medicare Supplements

 One great feature of all Medicare supplements is that you can see any doctor that accepts Medicare.
 You are not limited to any networks.
 No matter which company you choose, you can see any doctor that participates in Medicare.
-Considering that Medicare has over 800,000 providers, you will have great choices for your medical care.
+Considering that Medicare has hundreds of thousands of providers, you will have great choices for your medical care.

 People who enroll in Delaware Medicare supplements can set up a Part D drug plan as well to cover medication needs.
 This is a standalone pharmacy card that you present to your pharmacist.
 Part D coverage gives you access to medications at a copay rate instead of at full price.

-There are a number of great insurance companies offering plans in Delaware, including Aetna, American Retirement Life (Cigna) and Omaha Insurance Company.
+There are a number of great insurance companies offering plans in Delaware, including Aetna, American Retirement Life (Cigna), and Omaha Insurance Company.
+We represent 25+ insurance carriers so we can review plans from each of them in your area to find the most cost-effective one.

 Medicare Under 65 in Delaware